-Catherine Flippen represents of all parts of education as a high school instructor, emergent education researcher, development and conference presenter, and digital pedagogy leader.
-As an educational technology evangelist, she makes it her mission to not only spread the word of modern and bleeding edge tech and trends in education, but also to integrate them in her own classes so she can be an example of effective and appropriate pedagogy using 21st-century topics and technology.
-Catherine has expertise in various emergent technologies and methodologies in education on which she also dedicates her doctoral research at the University of Florida.
-Catherine has been featured in both EdSurge and Edudemic and is an active presenter at numerous conferences and webinars, including Georgia Educational Technology Conference and ISTE SIGOL Webinar Series .
-To explore Catherine’s experience, research, and revolutionary ideas, follow her on Twitter @CatFlippen [twitter.com/CatFlippen], read her blog Ctrl+Alt+Teach [www.ctrlaltteach.com], and check out her extensive digital footprint [about.me/CatFlippen].
+Catherine “Cat” Horton Flippen, a secondary educator, is a Google Certified Teacher, an educational technology leader, and a doctoral student at the University of Florida researching and specializing in digital pedagogy, technology integration, and emergent trends in education.
+Her mission is to not only spread the word of modern and bleeding edge technology and trends in education through presentations and professional development, but also to integrate them in her own classes so she can be an example of effective and appropriate instruction using 21st century instructional approaches.
+Catherine has been featured in both EdSurge and Edudemic and is an active presenter at numerous conferences and webinars, including Georgia Educational Technology Conference, Classroom 2.0 LIVE, Virginia Society for Technology in Education's Summer of Learning, and ISTE's SIGOL and SIGML Webinars, respectively.
+To explore Catherine’s experience, research, and revolutionary ideas, follow her on Twitter @CatFlippen [twitter.com/CatFlippen] and Google+ [http://gplus.to/CatFlippen], read her blog Ctrl+Alt+Teach [www.ctrlaltteach.com], and explore her digital footprint [about.me/CatFlippen].

 Recent Post: Taking Your First Disruptive Steps

-Christopher Nyren founded Educated Ventures around his education industry advisory work completing over 2012 three separate capital raises totaling $30 million and advising two clients with successful strategic M&A processes.
-Christopher also founded Educelerate, a not-for-profit network to foster start-up ventures focused on education technology and innovation.
-They have held monthly events involving a membership base of over 500 Educelerants in Chicago and Los Angeles.
+Christopher is the founder of Educated Ventures, an education industry advisory and seed investment firm that has successfully raised and invested nearly $50 million across a dozen separate client capital raises and direct investments since its founding at the end of 2011.
+Christopher has also founded Educelerate, a not-for-profit network to foster start-up ventures focused on education technology and innovation.
+They have held monthly events involving a membership base of over 1,000 Educelerants in Chicago, Twin Cities, Los Angeles and Phoenix.
 He spent the prior four years helping to build the Corporate Development & Global Strategy team for Apollo Group, the owner of the University of Phoenix and largest for-profit educational company in the world and also previously worked in education industry private equity and investment banking.

 Carl Hooker is the Director for Instructional Technology in the Eanes Independent School district and President of TECSIG, the largest TCEA special interest group.
 As Director, he helps spearhead a 1:1 initiative at his district, providing iPads for all students 8th-12th and 2 grade levels at each elementary campus.
 He is also the founder of “iPadpalooza” - a cultural event showcasing the use of iPads in education.
 This past June over 500 people attended the inaugural iPadpalooza with representatives from over 71 districts and 5 different states in attendance.
 He has used his expertise in rolling out 1:1 iPads to consult and train districts in multiple states about the effective use of the device in schools.